aureliojargas/devcontainer/README.md

 - https://github.com/aureliojargas/clitest/blob/master/.devcontainer/devcontainer.json

+## Personalization

+[My dotfiles](https://github.com/aureliojargas/dotfiles) are inserted into the running container `$HOME` during the init phase, by automatically running the [setup script](https://github.com/aureliojargas/dotfiles/blob/main/setup).
+Note that this repository must be set in GitHub→Settings→Codespaces→Dotfiles.

+**My VS Code settings and extensions** are synchronized into the web VS Code instance in Codespaces by using the official [Settings Sync](https://code.visualstudio.com/docs/editor/settings-sync) feature.

 ## Automatic publishing

 Every merge on the `main` branch will trigger a build and push for the Docker image into the GitHub Container Registry.